ozor/100DaysOfCode/README.md

 **Done**:

 - [Exercism](https://github.com/ozor/Exercism)
-  - Added "Hello, World!" solution for the PHP track
+  - Added the "Hello, World!" solution for the PHP track
-  - Added "Hello, World!" solution for the Python track
+  - Added the "Hello, World!" solution for the Python track
-  - Added "Hello, World!" solution for the JavaScript track
+  - Added the "Hello, World!" solution for the JavaScript track
-  - Added "Hello, World!" solution for the Bash track
+  - Added the "Hello, World!" solution for the Bash track

 ## Day 4